 How do I obtain family law consent orders?

-Obtaining family law consent orders is a relatively straightforward process.
-It is an administrative process and a court hearing is not required, so it takes less time and is more cost-effective than other methods of resolving family law disputes.
+Obtaining family law consent orders is an administrative process.
+A court hearing is not required, so it is faster and less costly than other methods of resolving family law disputes.

 There are three steps to the process.